josenaves/asynchronous-event/README.md

 # asynchronous-event

-Simple asynchronous event handling mechanism written in Java.
+This project shows a simple asynchronous event handling mechanism with callback functionality.

+It's has been constructed with `Runnable` interface and `Thread` classes.

+This project is IntelliJ IDEA.
+No build system like Gradle or Maven has been used.